jawj/zapatos-docs/src/index.md

 import type * as c from 'zapatos/custom';
 ```

-Although they look like file paths, `zapatos/schema` and `zapatos/custom` are actually the names of [ambient modules](https://www.typescriptlang.org/docs/handbook/modules.html#ambient-modules) declared in `zapatos/schema.d.ts` and `zapatos/custom/*.d.ts`, within your source tree.
-By contrast, `zapatos/db` and `zapatos/generate` are real folders in `node_modules`.
+The paths `zapatos/db` and `zapatos/generate` point to real folders in `node_modules`.
+Although they look like file paths, `zapatos/schema` and `zapatos/custom` are actually the names of [ambient modules](https://www.typescriptlang.org/docs/handbook/modules.html#ambient-modules) declared in the generated files in your source tree: `zapatos/schema.d.ts` and `zapatos/custom/*.d.ts`.

 ## User guide